-Mr. Waterfalon & Mr. Agilero – Episode 1
+Mr. Waterfallon & Mr. Agilero – Episode One: The Eternal Dance of Waterfall and Agile

-Mr. Waterfallon and Mr. Aguilero meet again after years during a conference.
+Mr. Waterfallon and Mr. Agilero meet again after years during a conference.
 They used to work together in the past.
 Mr. Waterfallon is one of those seen-it-all been-there-done-it guys with lots of project experiences – good ones and bad ones.
-Mr. Aguilero is a hot-shot.
+Mr. Agilero is a hot-shot.
 He is the one who did not know either cared it was impossible and did it anyway.

 Raise the curtain for another round in the ring of deathmatch arguments on business, IT and all the rest…